 Exhibition “Ukraine: A War Crime” supported by the Open Society Foundations Western Balkans | Prishtina, Kosovo

-Exhibition in London "Echos of the Blitz - Underground shelters in Ukraine and London" with London Transport Museum | London, UK
+Exhibition in London "Echos of the Blitz - Underground shelters in Ukraine and London" with the London Transport Museum | London, UK

-Exhibition "Under Attack" by Ukrainian Warchive and CFF – Centrum för fotografi, as part of Göteborg International Biennial for Contemporary Art, October 28, 2024 | Ulricehamn, Sweden Extended.
+Exhibition "Under Attack" by Ukrainian Warchive and CFF – Centrum för fotografi, as part of Göteborg International Biennial for Contemporary Art, October 28, 2024 | Ulricehamn, Sweden.

 2023